top of page

 summer in wadi rum

 Summer starts in June and ends in August.
-With temperatures between 12 °C (53 °F) and 37 °C (98 °F) summers can be intensely hot.
+With temperatures between 12 °C (53 °F) and 37 °C (98 °F) summers can be pretty hot.
 The UV intensity is extreme, so avoid being in the sun from 12 pm to 3 pm.
 You could experience heatwaves and the risk of dehydration is pretty high.
 However, because it’s a dry heat, in Wadi Rum these temperatures are easier to tolerate than in other regions.
 The hot summer months can bring hot, dry and dusty winds.
-The increased heat and humidity could give a high sense of discomfort.
+The increased heat and humidity could give a sense of discomfort.
 The tour guides in Wadi Rum are experienced, so listen to their advice about what to wear and when to go out.
 Bring covering clothes and a scarf to protect you from the blowing dust.
 The nights are pleasant and perfect for experiencing sleeping under the stars.
 During summer there’s no rainfall.

 autumn in wadi rum